-Swimming with a diaper doesn’t have to be a messy and confusing affair!
+Swimming with a diaper doesn’t have to be messy and confusing!

-Children as young as three months old can be in the pool, but this can be particularly difficult when your little one is still in diapers.
-Many parents are confused or uncomfortable with the idea of dealing with wet and dirty diapers, but that doesn’t have to be the case.
-Here is AquaMobile’s guide to help you find the best swim diaper for a happy swimming session!
+Babies as young as 3 months old can get in the pool and they can start learning to swim at 6 months old.
+However, this can be quite difficult when your little one is still in diapers.
+Many parents are confused or uncomfortable with the idea of dealing with wet and dirty diapers.
+This does not have to be the case though.
+Here is AquaMobile’s guide to help you find the best swim diaper for a happy swim session!

-Generally, all swim diapers are meant to hold solids in and allow liquids to escape.
-It is recommended – even required in several states – for swimmers to wear plastic pants over any type of swim diapers (reusable or disposable) for extra security.
+In general, swimming diapers are designed to hold solids in and let liquid escape.
+It is recommended and sometimes required in several states for swimmers to wear plastic pants over any type of swim diaper.
+This is for extra security regardless of if they are reusable or disposable.

 The Importance of Swim Diapers